 - It is loaded with a considerable number of exercises.

-- The controlled motion feature makes it less risky as when compared to free weight systems.
+- The controlled motion feature makes it less risky when compared to free-weight systems.

-- The comfort of doing workout sessions at your home with all the amenities is something every person would cherish about.
+- The comfort of doing workout sessions at your home with all the amenities.

 - Models comprising of Spiraflex technology offers upgradable resistance for enthusiastic muscle builders.